-4 RESULTS
+4 Results

-Separate analyses of variance were performed for each of the metrics described in the previous section.
-Bonferroni corrections were applied to all post-hoc contrasts to correct for Type I error inflation (false alarms) due to multiple comparisons.
-No significant effects were seen across conditions in quantity (F(2, 67) = 0.05, p = 0.94) or breadth of ideas (F(2, 61) = 0.47, p = 0.62.
+Separate analyses of variance were performed for each of the metrics described in Sec.
+3. Bonferroni corrections were applied to all post hoc contrasts to correct for Type I error inflation (false alarms) due to multiple comparisons.

 In novelty for the current study, we examined both mean novelty and maximum novelty.
-The independent variable of distance of analogical stimuli had a significant effect on maximum novelty of ideas, (F(2,59) = 4.139, p = 0.02).
-Post-hoc pairwise comparisons showed that the most novel concepts generated by participants in the far condition were, on average, significantly less novel compared to concepts generated by participants in either the near (Cohen's d = -0.82, p = 0.02) or control conditions (d = -0.91, p = 0.008; see Figure 1, right).
-There was no significant effect on mean novelty (F(2, 61) =1.626, p = 0.20), but the mean trends were similar to those in maximum novelty, where the far condition achieved less novelty than the near and control conditions.
+The independent variable of distance of analogical stimuli had a significant effect on maximum novelty of ideas, $(F(2,59)=4.139,\ p=0.02)$.
+Post hoc pairwise comparisons showed that the most novel concepts generated by participants in the far condition were, on average, significantly less novel compared to concepts generated by participants in either the near (Cohen's $d=-0.82,\ p=0.02$) or control conditions $(d=-0.91,\ p=0.008)$; see Fig. 3, right).
+There was no significant effect on mean novelty $(F(2,\ 61)=1.626,\ p=0.20)$, but the mean trends were similar to those in maximum novelty, where the far condition achieved less novelty than the near and control conditions.
 These results are contradictory to those found in our previous work, which stated that "far" analogical stimuli are correlated with higher maximum novelty.
-This discrepancy will be discussed in detail in the Discussion Section.
-Novelty results from the previous study and the current study are depicted in on the left in Figure 1.
+This discrepancy will be discussed in detail in Sec.
+5. Novelty results from the previous study and the current study are depicted in on the left in Fig. 3.